SvenHerbers/XIAM-2NQ/README.md

   XIAM-2NQ v0.28 - Sven Herbers, 04-January-2026
   - Removed parameter ``Dp2--``
   - Added Parameters ``Dp2-j, Dp2-k`` which, together with ``Dp2JJ, Dp2KK, Dp2JK``, should constitute a complete set of quartic overall-rotation operators mutliplying with dt pi**2 d (with dt, d meaning rotation into the PAS using wigner small d matrices).
+  - Updated readme parameter definitions of Dc3J Dc3K Dc3- (there was an error by a factor of 2 and the usage of anti commutators was not shown).

   XIAM-2NQ v0.27 - Sven Herbers, 03-January-2026